Loading…

 Purpose Overall management of the Firm and monitoring of performance

-Membership Managing Partner and Executive Partners
+Membership Managing Partner and Executive Partners, with heads of support teams in attendance

 Committee Equity Partners